Economics, Banking and Finance MScStudy level: Postgraduate

 - Make the most of extra free self-learning resources such as Bloomberg Market Concepts (BMC) - a library of e-learning courses.
 To earn the BMC Certificate, you must complete all online learning resources covering financial markets and familiarise yourself with over 100 Bloomberg terminal functions (around 8 hours)4.

 - Take part in extra-curricular activities such as our Student Enterprise Business society, student mentoring programmes and volunteering opportunities to develop your personal and professional skills2.
-You could also take part in our High Flyers programme, to help you develop the personal and professional skills necessary to thrive in a rapidly changing world, through a suite of extra curricula, non-course specific workshops.
+You could also take part in our High Flyers programme ( subject to availability), to help you develop the personal and professional skills necessary to thrive in a rapidly changing world, through a suite of extra curricula, non-course specific workshops.

 This course can be offered on a part-time basis.
 Whilst we would like to give you all the information about our part-time offering here, it is tailored for each course each year depending on the number of part-time applicants.
 Therefore, the part-time teaching arrangements vary.
 Please contact firstname.lastname@example.org for more information about studying this course part-time.